 Important dates and deadline:

-September 15th, 2020 second submission of revised paper
+October 30th, 2020 second submission of the revised paper

 Hadj, T. B. (2020).
 Effects of corporate social responsibility towards stakeholders and environmental management on responsible innovation and competitiveness.
 Journal of Cleaner Production, 250, 119490.

 Kim, Y., Li, H., & Li, S. (2014).
 Corporate social responsibility and stock price crash risk.
 Journal of Banking & Finance, 43, 1-13.